peterfuerholzhsrch/PortMatrix/README.md

 # PortMatrix []()

 This web application is a tool for managing network switching.
 It got created as 'Project 2' within the HSR CASFEE course by Marco Endres and Peter Fuerholz.
+A short presentation about the project can be found [here](https://docs.google.com/presentation/d/1apz2Q9Dheh4vbxBXXWGfgO7p8EfKa0dpfItsgC_0K4M/pub?start=true&loop=true&delayms=3000).

 ## Table Of Contents
 * [Specification](Specification.MD)